 Looking to easily open a Dutch bank account?

 Mobile bank bunq can be opened in 5 minutes with just ID and a European address (no ‘BSN’ tax number needed).
 It offers a free 30 day trial and a raft of features including multiple IBANs, instant notifications and no forex fees on payments.
-It is currently the Dutch market leader on savings rate at 2.01%.
+It is one of the Dutch market leaders on savings rate at 2.46%.
 Apply here

 3. Sort out a Dutch bank account